 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Write at least 250 words.

-Moreover, income disparity undermines the fairness of equal opportunity mechanism resulting in despair.
+Moreover, income disparity undermines the fairness of the equal opportunity mechanism resulting in despair.
 In other words, income inequality makes it notoriously difficult to promote equality of opportunity.
 In fact, few privileged people can enter the workforce markedly better prepared than their counterparts.
-On the other hand, individuals with few assets find it much harder to access the first small steps towards larger opportunity, like a bank loan for starting a new business or pay for advanced education.
+On the other hand, individuals with few assets find it much harder to access the first small steps towards larger opportunities, like a bank loan for starting a new business or paying for advanced education.
 However, this is not the case of mere envy that causes an unhappy society.
-It is an objection to income disparity based on the impacts of a few being better-off compared to others.
+It is an objection to income disparity based on the impacts of a few being better off compared to others.